 Profit or loss and each component of other comprehensive income are attributed to the owners of the Parent and to the non-controlling interests.
 Total comprehensive income of subsidiaries is attributed to the owners of the Parent and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.
-The Group and its joint ventures present the non-controlling interest in the Consolidated Balance Sheet within equity, separately from the equity of the Group and its joint ventures are the controlling interest in the Consolidated Balance Sheet within equity, separately from the equity of the Group and its joint ventures are the controlling interests.
+The Group and its joint ventures present the non-controlling interest in the Consolidated Balance Sheet within equity, separately from the equity of the Group and its joint ventures and control by the Group and its joint ventures and the Group and its joint ventures are group and the Group and its joint ventures are group and the Group and its joint ventures are group and the Group and its joint ventures are group and the Group and its joint ventures are group and the Group and its joint ventures are group and the Group and its joint ventures are group and the Group and its joint ventures are group and the Group and its joint ventures are group and the Group and its joint ventures are group and the Group and the Group and its joint ventures are group and the Group and the Group are group and the Group and the Group and the Group are group and the Group and the Group are group and the Group and the Group are group are group are group and the Group are g excess of the Group and its joint venture's share in the net worth of the subsidiary on the date of control acquired is treated as goodwill while a deficit is considered as a capital reserve on the consolidated financial statement.